MicrosoftDocs/win32/desktop-src/DirectShow/eject-method.md

 ---
-Description: 'The Eject method ejects or inserts a disc from or into the DVD drive.' ms.assetid: '855a19ee-97a6-4abd-872d-cc815d286582'
+Description: The Eject method ejects or inserts a disc from or into the DVD drive. ms.assetid: 855a19ee-97a6-4abd-872d-cc815d286582
 title: Eject Method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Eject Method